pzerger/supplemental/CISSP/networking.md

 **H.323** - A protocol suite providing audio-visual communication over packet-switched networks.
 Operates at application layer (Layer 7).

 **Session Initiation Protocol (SIP)** - A signaling protocol used for initiating sessions in voice and video applications.
 Operates at application layer (Layer 7).

 **Voice over IP (VoIP)** - Technologies for delivering voice communications over IP networks.
 Operates at application layer (Layer 7).

 [Return to ToC](#table-of-contents)

 ## Network Devices

 **Bridges** - Operate at data link layer (Layer 2) to connect LAN segments.

 **Gateways** - Operate at higher layers to connect dissimilar networks.

 **Hub** - Operates at physical layer (Layer 1) to connect network segments.

 **LAN Extender** - Operates at physical layer (Layer 1) to extend the reach of a LAN.

 **Repeaters** - Operate at physical layer (Layer 1) to regenerate and retransmit signals over long distances.

 **Routers** - Operate at network layer (Layer 3) to route packets between networks.

 **Switches** - Operate at data link layer (Layer 2) to connect devices within a LAN.

+**Wireless Access Point (WAP)** - A device that allows wireless devices to connect to a wired network.
+Operates at physical and data link layers (Layers 1-2).
+Extends wireless coverage.

 [Return to ToC](#table-of-contents)

 ## Network Attacks

 **Bluebugging** - Gaining unauthorized control of a Bluetooth device.
 Operates at higher layers.

 **Bluejacking** - Sending unsolicited messages to Bluetooth devices.
 Operates at higher layers.

 **Bluesnarfing** - Unauthorized access to information on a Bluetooth device.
 Operates at higher layers.

 **Fraggle Attack** - An attack that overloads a system by sending spoofed UDP packets to broadcasting addresses.
 Operates at higher layers.

 **Land Attack** - Sending a packet with source and destination IP set to victim's IP, crashing the victim system.
 Operates at network layer (Layer 3).

 **Ping of Death** - Sending malformed ping packets that exceed maximum allowed packet size, disrupting target system.
 Operates at network layer (Layer 3).

 **SYN Flood** - Sending a flood of TCP SYN packets to a target, exhausting connection resources and denying legitimate connections.
 Operates at transport layer (Layer 4).